fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 How should we now use these types in our components?

-One handy way to use this kind of types in TypeScript is by using _switch case_ expressions.
+One handy way to use these kinds of types in TypeScript is by using _switch case_ expressions.
 Once you have either explicitly declared or TypeScript has inferred that a variable is of type union and that each type in the type union contains a certain attribute, we can use that as a type identifier.
 We can then build a switch case around that attribute and TypeScript will know which attributes are available within each case block.